 The title fellow is used for participants in our 1-2 year professional development fellowship program who already possess some level of academic or professional expertise that will serve our non-profit mission.
 Interns may apply for a one year fellowship award after successfully completing 3-9 months of unpaid internship.

 Our fellows are post-graduates who have shown their commitment and alignment with the organisation and its philosophy throughout a 3-9 month internship with us.
 They are given a monthly stipend limited by the government rules <$150 USD monthly for the personal living expenses, free accommodation, professional experience and leadership training.
+The first three months of Fellowship are probationary.
 On completion of the fellowship, reimbursement of 1-year visa extension fee $180, insurance limited to $300 and return home actual economy ticket fare expenses limited to $600 (calculated 3-months in advance).